Is The Compensation You Are Offered Fair?Click for a Free Consultation

 If you have future medical needs that are real and concrete and explained to you by your medical providers, that should be a part of your discussions regarding a reasonable settlement amount?
 If a physician testifies in a personal injury trial that the victim needs ongoing medical treatment and the reasonableness and necessity of the cost of it that should be appropriate for consideration by the judge or jury.

 If you have future medical needs that are clearly identified in the medical records, and the adjuster is not including that in your settlement offer- it may not be fair.

 Very Serious Injury

 The general rule of thumb is if your injury is very serious you probably need an attorney.
-If your injury is minor and her medical expenses small, you may or may not require the services of an attorney to help you through the process.
+If your injury is minor and her medical expenses small, you may or may not require the services of a car accident injury attorney to help you through the process.